johnwithrowjr/20190310_Abdul/README.md

 pestnames2 <- pestnames[pestnames>" "]
 pestnames <- as.factor(pestnames)
 pestnames2 <- as.factor(pestnames2)
-factorVariableHistogram(pestnames2,c("bee wolf","hornet","varroa"),0.75,1,0.04,"What pests are a threat to the honey bees in your apiary/apiaries?")
+factorVariableHistogram(pestnames2,c("bee wolf","hornet","varroa"),0.75,1,0.04,"What pests are a threat to the honey bees in your apiary/apiaries?","Histogram of responses to question 24a.")
 ```

 ![](README_files/figure-html/pest_names-1.png)<!-- -->

 ```
+## [1] "Statistical Description: Histogram of responses to question 24a."
 ## [1] "Number of Non-Missing Data Items"
 ## [1] 84
 ## [1] "Histogram Categories and Frequencies"